PRO Co-op AgronomyQuestions? Contact:

 For a complete list of materials and capabilities, or to schedule your spreading, please contact the fertilizer plants directly.

 |Madoc Fertilizer Plant

 PRO Co-op offers both aerial and ground application services.
 Using the Case Patriot 4420 equipped with Aim Command, our ground applicators can also apply liquid fertilizer using streamer bars if top-dressing is a fit for your operation.
 Our custom application business is well-known throughout the area for timely, accurate work.

 Our agronomists are in constant contact with the application team to make sure proper rates, mixing orders, and conditions are adhered to on your acres.
 To schedule your spraying, please contact any of our agronomists.

 The days of applying the same amount of fertilizer across an entire field are coming to an end.
 For one thing, it’s a waste of money.
 For another, it increases the risk of nutrients and chemicals ending up in the local watershed.
 Precision farming is really about maximizing yields on your best ground, and it’s not as hard as you might think.

-With 21,000 tons of dry fertilizer storage between our two plants in Richland and Madoc, PRO Co-op has product available when you need it.
+With 36,000 tons of dry fertilizer storage between our three plants in Richland, Madoc, and Antelope, PRO Co-op has product available when you need it.
 These modern facilities utilize state-of-the-art automation in order to efficiently track, blend, and deliver quality product in a very short amount of time.